 Before the training kicks off…

-Simply because once the field sales training is delivered it’s much tougher to have these important conversations, benchmark what success looks like and set agreeable standards.
+Because once the field sales training is delivered it’s much tougher to have these important conversations, benchmark what success looks like and set agreeable standards.

 Who will own the field sales training course internally?